Our Insights

 Program Description:

 Preparation for careers in STEM focused on engineering sustainability.
-Students will develop analytical and process-based skills to be well positioned to succeed in emerging 'green' industries.
+Students will develop analytical and practical skills - including computer-aided design.
 Numerous college-credit courses included.
-Visit www.baysidehighschool.org for more information about college-credit courses.
+Visit https://www.baysidehighschool.org/ for more information about college-credit courses.

 Program Description: